osilander/polygen-arch/README.md

 ```
 chrom, pos, pos+1, es, abs_es, es_sq, pval, af
 ```
+ukb-d-2654_4-per is repeatedly not indexed.
+This is removed from the data.

+Now we run `get-windowed-values.slurm

 ### Genomic windows
 Use `bedtools` to divide the genome into regions.

+### Additional QC
+ukb-d-20453 has no descriptors that I can find.
+Removed, for a total of 406 studies.

 ### UMAP analysis
 (On previous data) - use windowed shrucnk average betas, ~64K in total at 50Kbp bin sizes.
 Combining all files (unfiltered for study similarity or heritbalility) with script then clean for `NA` rows: